vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/README.md

 - Between Supervisor namespaces
 - Across vCenters (using cross-vCenter Storage vMotion)

-Only the metadata relationships change.
-The application data remains on the same First Class Disk.

 ---

 ## Architecture

-The storage chain is assumed to be:
+The storage chain with VKS is thus:

 ```text
 VKS PV